Charl1410/coding-blog/README.md

 * The data base must be created by logging into mysql ```mysql -u root -p``` and running the command ```source db/schema.sql```
 * Quit mysql by running the command ```quit;```
 * To seed the data base run ```npm run seed```
-* Finally run ```npm run start``` and navigate to your url route localhost:3001 in your browser to access the website locally
+* Finally run ```npm run start``` and navigate to your url route localhost:3001 in your to access the website locally

 ## Screenshots

 To Be Added

+# Future Development

 ## Contributors